jyellick/obc-docs/glossary.md

 <tr>
 <td width="20%"><b>Main Chain</b></td>
 <td>
-Usually represents one business network, Main chain operates one or multiple applications/solutions validated by the same group of organizations.
+A business network; each main chain operates one or multiple applications/solutions validated by the same group of organizations.
 </td>
 </tr>
 <tr>
 <td width="20%"><b>Confidential Chain</b></td>
 <td>
-A special purpose chain made to run confidential business logics that only contract stakeholders are allowed to access.
+A special purpose chain created to run confidential business logics that are only accessable by contract stakeholders.
 </td>
 </tr>
 </table>